 Problem Statement: Many health conditions and their corresponding treatments vary wildly in cost from one state to the next.
 Build a user-friendly tool that enables medicare patients to determine projected costs for various conditions.

-This app clearly demonstrates the most expensive states for various medicare conditions and the most expensive conditions based on each state.
+Medicare Cost Comparison clearly demonstrates the most expensive states for various medicare conditions and the most expensive conditions based on each state.
 It was built using an open data source from CMS.gov, filterrific, a Rails engine plug-in, and data formatted using PostgreSQL.
 The data displayed indicates not only the average charges, but also the average payments, indicating how much patients will end up paying out of pocket.

 TWITTER WELLNESS BOT